 Mountains, coastline, lakes, and swamps beckon families to this destination in Dixie.
 Visit Atlanta, the metropolis of the South.
 Tour Rockefeller’s vacation home on the coast, or canoe through a menace of alligators and Spanish moss.
 Descend into muddy caves, or rise to the top of the largest granite outcropping.
 Ride through the mountains on an antique rail, or saunter the streets of The Walking Dead.
-Whatever your family’s flavor of fun, these top things to do in Georgia are bound to find it here among the peanuts, peaches, and charm of the south.
+Whatever your family’s flavor of fun, these top things to do in Georgia are bound to be found amongst the peanuts, peaches, and charm of the south.

 Did you know that over 700 movies have been filmed in Georgia since the 1970s?
 Georgia is quickly becoming the Hollywood of the South with more to offer than 1973’s Deliverance.
 Visit Savannah to sit on Forrest Gump’s famous park bench, or tour grave-sites from Midnight in the Garden of Good and Evil.
 Senoia is home to The Walking Dead, Diving Miss Daisy, and Drop Dead Diva.
 See film locations new (Vampire Diaries) and old (Dukes of Hazzard and In the Heat of the Night) in Covington.